 - 1. Know what required courses you must take. - 2.
 Give serious and prayerful consideration in choosing elective and alternative course selections that allow you to use particular gifts you have, explore new activities you might be interested in, or help round out your transcript for college applications. - 3.
-Submit your course requests through your Guidance Counselor. - 4.
+Submit your course requests through your Guidance Counselor or the Family Portal. - 4.
 Meet all deadlines for any course that requires a summer assignment.